Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: More Discussions

 \section{More Discussions}

-While PVF was motivated by discrimination analysis, it is a general framework for measuring and decomposing the model’s behavioral risks.
+While BVF was motivated by discrimination analysis, it is a general framework for measuring and decomposing the model’s behavioral patterns.
 As such, its adaptability enables a wide range of applications, depending on how its components are adapted to specific use cases.
 In the following sections, we explore the diverse ways in which the framework can be instantiated and deployed across different scenarios.